Know-hows: Knit decor techniques The - Fabrics - Première Vision Paris

 Whether flatbed, circular or Raschel, knit fabrics promote flexibility and suppleness while providing ample room for a variety of aesthetic approaches.
-Printed, embroidered and jacquard knits lend themselves to embellishment via a wide variety of sophisticated techniques answering the dual desire for fantasy and comfort.
+Printed, embroidered and jacquard knit decors lend themselves to embellishment via a wide variety of sophisticated techniques answering the dual desire for fantasy and comfort.

 Jacquardtronic falls into the “tricot stitch” category, and make it possible to develop weft knitted fabrics known as interlocks.
 Lace knits are created using this kind of machine.
 The motif is created by contrasting more or less open stitches, and the weft yarns lend a full or partly opaque look to the knit

 In circular knits, jacquard patterns are created from different types of knit structures, in jersey, double jersey, quilted knit, openwork, terry and velvet knit.
 The number of possible colors, the size and spacing of the motifs, depend on the type of machine used and the knitting technique.

 In flatbed knits, the jacquard categories are the same as for circular knits.
 One of the specificities of designs for sweater knits lies in the relationship between the placement of the pattern and the final shape of garment.
 Single-bed intarsia, for example, makes it possible to contrast large blocks of color without creating any additional thickness.

 Whatever the knit technique, the tightness of the knit, the tension and elasticity of the yarns impact the proportion of the design.
 To obtain a result that is faithful to the original motif, this technical information is taken into account in the programming stage.
 In jacquard knits, a great number of parameters are taken into account in elaborating the design and offer extensive development possibilities.